CPK Insurance

 General Liability Insurance in New Haven

-General Liability Insurance Risk Factors in New Haven
+About General Liability Insurance in New Haven, CT

 General liability insurance coverage in Connecticut is built around third-party claims, not your own property or employee matters.
 It typically responds when a customer slips in your shop, when your work damages a client’s property, or when you face a claim tied to personal and advertising injury.
 In Connecticut, that matters because many businesses operate under lease, contract, or membership requirements that ask for proof of business liability insurance in Connecticut before work begins.
 The policy can also include legal defense and settlement payments up to your limits, which is especially important if a claim is filed in a busy commercial area like Hartford, Stamford, or New Haven where disputes can move quickly.

 The core coverages are bodily injury, property damage, personal and advertising injury, medical payments, and products and completed operations.
 Medical payments can help with smaller customer injury claims, while products and completed operations can matter if your business sells goods or finishes work that later causes a third-party claim.
-Connecticut does not impose a state-mandated general liability minimum for most businesses, but the state-specific guidance here says many contracts expect at least $1 million per occurrence.
+Connecticut does not impose a state-mandated general liability minimum for most businesses, but the state-specific guidance here says many contracts expect a standard per-occurrence limit.
 The Connecticut Insurance Department is the regulator to know, so policy forms, certificates, and carrier filings should be aligned with what your client or landlord asks for.

 As with any commercial general liability insurance in Connecticut, the policy is not a catch-all.
 Terms, endorsements, and exclusions vary by carrier, so a quote should be reviewed against the actual risks of your location, industry, and contract obligations.